openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/sosremotecontrol_0_0.md

 ### Scene Number

-Triggers when a scene button is pressed
+Triggers when a scene button is pressed.

 The ```scene_number``` channel supports the ```Number``` item.

 ### Alarm (emergency)

-Indicates if the emergency alarm is triggered
+Indicates if the emergency alarm is triggered.

 The ```alarm_emergency``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.